fredrikr79/snake/README.md

 # snake

 need i say more?

+### preface

-a while ago i learned some dvorak, got the basics. getting increasingly more interested in the world of neovim, i decided to drop the dvorak, because the thought of relearning the vim- bindings in dvorak didnt tickle my fancy.
+a while ago i learned some dvorak, got the basics. getting increasingly more interested in the world of neovim, i decided to drop the dvorak, because the thought of relearning the vim-bindings in dvorak didnt tickle my fancy.

 yesterday at 3 am i got the idea to try dvorak again. this wasnt all random, i was partially inspired by